zhangjxCS/CSKnowledgeHub/Notes/计算机网络/Introduction.md

 ## Protocol Layers

-- Application Layer: The application layer is where network applications and their application-layer pro- tocols reside.
+- Application Layer: The application layer is where network applications and their application-layer protocols reside.
 - Transport Layer: The Internet’s transport layer transports application-layer messages between application endpoints.
 - Network Layer: The Internet’s network layer is responsible for moving network-layer packets known as **datagrams** from one host to another.
 - Link Layer: The Internet’s network layer routes a datagram through a series of routers between the source and destination.